-A catheter with conical connector should be at hand before starting reconstitution of the medicinal product.
+A catheter (and a connector [conical to Luer-Lock]) should be at hand before starting reconstitution of the medicinal product.

 Dissolve the content of one vial of Mitomycin medac (equivalent to 40 mg mitomycin) in 40 ml sterile sodium chloride 9 mg/ml (0.9 %) solution for injection.
 The contents of the vial must dissolve to form a blue-purple clear solution within 2 minutes.